AlphaSyndrome: Tackling the Syndrome Measurement Circuit Scheduling Problem for QEC Codes: Evaluation

 \revadd{ To make a fair comparison, we normalize all configurations by the achieved logical error rate rather than by fixed code parameters.
 Specifically, based on the logical error rates reported in Table~\ref{tab:overall-error}, we select, from the hexagonal color code, square-octagonal color code, and hyperbolic surface code families, one configuration produced by \myCompilerName{} and one lowest-depth baseline configuration that achieves the same or very similar logical error rates.
 Because baseline schedules typically yield higher error rates per round, they must employ larger code distances—and thus more physical qubits—to reach comparable reliability. }

 We estimate absolute execution time using the IBM Brisbane device model, where a two-qubit gate costs approximately $600$ ns and a measurement takes approximately $4000$ ns~\cite{zheng2024minimizing}.
 Single-qubit gate latency is negligible at this scale.
-The execution time of one syndrome-measurement round is therefore computed as: $T_{\text{round}} = \#\text{depth} \times T_{2Q} + T_{\text{meas}}$, and the corresponding space-time volume is given by
+The execution time of one syndrome-measurement round is therefore computed as: $T_{\text{round}} = \#\text{depth} \times T_{2Q} + T_{\text{meas}}$, and the corresponding space-time volume is given by $\text{Space-Time Volume} = T_{\text{round}} \times \#\text{physical qubits}$.
 Table~\ref{tab:resource-estimate} reports both the absolute execution time and the resulting space--time volume.
 While \myCompilerName{} sometimes incurs a higher depth in terms of two-qubit gates, this does not significantly increase—and in some cases even reduces—the absolute execution time required to achieve a given logical error rate.
 This effect arises from two factors.
 First, to reach comparable reliability, lowest-depth baseline schedules require larger code distances, whose minimal-depth schedules themselves have larger circuit depths.
 Second, syndrome-measurement rounds are dominated by the ancilla measurement latency, which is substantially longer than two-qubit gate latency (this holds for most hardware platforms); as a result, moderate increases in two-qubit gate depth are largely amortized by the fixed measurement cost.

 \revadd{ Overall, \myCompilerName{} reduces the required space--time volume by 20-90\% across the evaluated code families.
 The dominant contributor to this reduction is the ability to operate at smaller code distances, which significantly lowers the physical qubit count, while absolute execution time is comparable to or smaller than that of lowest-depth baselines at similar logical error rates.
 These results confirm that optimizing syndrome-measurement scheduling for logical reliability can yield substantial system-level benefits without increasing runtime requirements. }